Why Should You Own The Trade Desk?

 Why Trade Desk?

-We talked about the TAM and how TTD is positioned to ride the secular tailwinds of mobile, connected TV and overseas expansion.
+We talked about the TAM and how TTD is positioned to ride the secular tailwinds of mobile, connected TV, and overseas expansion.
 Before getting into more of the business model breakdown and competitive advantages, let’s explore scalability because TAM, in the end, doesn’t matter if you can’t scale.

 1. Scalability